CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 At the top of each workspace, a workspace Toolbar displays the workspace name and a {{< image src="/images/Flow Editor - Close Flow.png" >}} icon to close that workspace.

 When a new workspace is created, it is initially given the default name of `Untitled Workspace`.
-This should be changed for a meaningful name, which will be displayed in the [breadcrumb trail][] in the [Navigation Bar][].
+This should be changed to a meaningful name, which will be displayed in the [breadcrumb trail][] in the [Navigation Bar][].

 ## Actions